 But human-made aerosols have many sources, from power plants to cars, fires, and agriculture.
 An immediate removal of human-made aerosols over only a few years is extremely unlikely, with decarbonisation likely taking decades.
 It’s also worth remembering that some aerosols, such as black carbon (soot from incomplete burning) in smog and “brown clouds“, actually cause warming as well (by absorbing some incoming solar energy rather than scattering it), and so driving down aerosol emissions from industrial smog would reduce a source of warming as well as cooling.
 And as discussed in the last section, while a drop in aerosol emissions would have a rapid regional effect it’d need to be sustained for years for the whole global climate system to respond.
 This was illustrated by the coronavirus shutdown – while some feared the ~17% drop in CO2 (and therefore similar for aerosols) emissions in April 2020 would lead to a catastrophic warming spike by November, emissions later rebounded and 2020 ended up being only marginally warmer than 2019.

 As a result, any warming from aerosol reduction would be more gradual and partial than portrayed in the dimming paradox scenario.
-Even if an immediate phase-out of aerosols along with CO2 happened, more realistic modelling for the 2018 IPCC Special Report on 1.5oC showed that the actual aerosol warming bump would be at most a temporary ~0.2oC warming over a few decades (the green versus dotted-blue curves below, while the yellow-vs-pink curve isolates the aerosol effect, giving ~+0.15oC after a few years and ~+0.25oC by 2100), which is equivalent to a about a decade’s worth of the current global warming trend.
+Even if an immediate phase-out of aerosols along with CO2 happened, more realistic modelling for the 2018 IPCC Special Report on 1.5oC showed that the actual aerosol warming bump would be at most a temporary ~0.2oC warming after a decade (the green-vs-dotted blue curves below, while the yellow-vs-pink curve isolates the aerosol effect, giving ~+0.15oC after a few years and ~+0.25oC by 2100), which is equivalent to a about a decade’s worth of the current global warming trend.
 This is less than the ~0.4-0.6oC calculated above, as this modelling takes account of the complex Earth system feedbacks that in this case reduce the impact of aerosol reductions.
 Greater than expected indirect cloud effects could boost this warming bump a bit more, but a controlled phase-out of aerosol emissions would help limit the immediate warming impact and reduce the risk of hitting any climate tipping points in the process.